 Nigeria is home to a variety of local cuisines, with a people who have a large appetite for local dishes, especially at ceremonies.

 Whether it’s amala, fufu, jollof rice, pounded yam, egusi, ewedu, edikaikong, etc., the catering industry in Nigeria is so big that caterers, often, run into the challenge of deciding which area to specialise in.

-Because people cannot do without eating an average of two square meals daily in Nigeria, the catering sector, put together, is worth hundreds and millions of naira.
+Because people cannot do without eating an average of two square meals daily in Nigeria, the catering sector, put together, is a profitable business worth hundreds and millions of naira.